-Futurama - great show, lots of moments that are Sweet Dreams Fuel, but there's something about the theme song that just puts a smile on my face every. single. time.
+Futurama - great show, lots of moments that are Sweet Dreams Fuel, but there's something about the theme song that can just put a smile on your face every. single. time.

 The theme song was so innovative, it almost didn't make it onto the show.
-The Futurama theme is based on "Psyché Rock", one of the more accessible compositions by musique concrète progenitor Pierre Henry.
+It is based on "Psyché Rock", one of the more accessible compositions by musique concrète progenitor Pierre Henry.
 In that context, however, it's possible for music to be relatively accessible yet almost devoid of melody.
 (To be fair: both pieces somehow have a melody, despite being based almost entirely on percussion.)

 The characters are enough.
 And the laughs make everything so great.

-The Justice League episode "Comfort and Joy" makes me smile.
+The Justice League episode "Comfort and Joy".
 Especially Ma and Pa Kent greeting their son's guest, the Martian Manhunter.
 "Oh, we're used to aliens around here."
 And Superman trying to use his X-ray vision to see through the wrapping paper.
 Love it.
 To say nothing of Flash's interactions with the Ultra-Humanite, including Flash getting his foe a Christmas Tree for his cell when he returns to prison.

 The episode "Flash and Substance".
 A fun, lighthearted episode with wonderful dialogue.
 And Mark Hamill as the Trickster.
 And great character interplay.
 A fan favorite, and for good reason.

-The same can be said about Milo Murphy's Law.
-Despite the titular character suffering from a hereditary case of bad luck that results in chaos and destruction everywhere he goes, he keeps an unfailingly positive attitude about it, and his two best friends are always there to support him.
+Milo Murphy's Law: Despite the titular character suffering from a hereditary case of bad luck that results in chaos and destruction everywhere he goes, he keeps an unfailingly positive attitude about it, and his two best friends are always there to support him.

 The show literally has this in the form of Princess Luna: the kind, beautiful, and incredibly powerful Princess of the Night who patrols her subjects' dreams (especially those of children) to protect them from nightmares.